IMPRESSIONS: Bill T. Jones/Arnie Zane Company’s "A Letter to My Nephew" at the Brooklyn Academy of Music's Harvey Theater

 Sound: Samuel Crawford

 Lance T. Briggs is titular nephew.
 Once a promising entertainer, he has fought addiction and AIDS to now find himself a paraplegic.
 He and Jones stay in touch, and several of Briggs’ musical compositions are incorporated into the piece.
-Using text, movement, and props (a hospital bed, half-dozen sticks), Jones constructs a “demimonde” (his word) of lovers and fighters within which Briggs may comfortably fit.
+Using text, movement, and props (a hospital bed, a half-dozen sticks), Jones constructs a “demimonde” (his word) of lovers and fighters within which Briggs may comfortably fit.

 Micro vignettes, ranging from a handful of seconds to several minutes, surge across the stage.
 In the beginning and then later, dancers “brawl” with kicks and punches that eschew realism for grace.
 They hoist a white screen — it will eventually host videos and photos — over their heads.
 Twice, Huiwang Zhang slips through gorgeous phrases that soften the angles of his body into tensile curves.